Guilherme-Vasconcelos/Snail-OS/README.md

 Snail is a tiny operating system made from scratch for leaning purposes.

 ### Setup
-1. Pre-requisites: your system should be able to build a modern version of GCC and GNU Binutils.
+1. Pre-requisites: your system should be able to build a modern version of GNU GCC and GNU Binutils.
 Check which exact versions are being used at `setup_compiler.sh`.
 If you cannot build these versions, try changing them to older values (you can find a list of successful builds [here](https://wiki.osdev.org/Cross-Compiler_Successful_Builds)).